-This one, from June of 2000, talks about the testing and classifying of roofing slates.
+This blog features a Slate Roof Quarterly editorial from June 2000 about the testing and classifying of roofing slates.
 It was written by our President & founder, Brian Stearns, who, besides being the owner of Alpine SnowGuards, got his start as a slate roofing contractor.
 He even consulted on slate roofing jobs in Japan!
 That’s him on the left in the photo below.

 As more and more slate roofs are installed in this country, there are more and more slate roof failures.
 As a slate roofing consultant, I am continually asked to visit projects where “the slate seems to be just falling off the roof.”
 It is common to hear, “We have tested the slate to see if it meets ASTM specifications and the results vary from S-2 – S-3.
 It is obvious that the slate supplied on this job is substandard and should therefore be replaced.”
 Well, to that I must respond with two questions:

 Was the slate tested before it was installed?

 How old is the roof?

 According to ASTM test C-406, roofing slate falls into three grades of classifications:

 S-1 will provide a service life of over 75 years

 S-2 will provide a service life of 40-75 years

 S-2 will provide a service life of 20-40 years